BinaryResearch/BinaryResearch.github.io/_posts/2019-09-17-Analyzing-ELF-Binaries-with-Malformed-Headers-Part-1-Emulating-Tiny-Programs.md

 <script src="https://gist.github.com/netspooky/dd750e7ced85fb1861780a90be71053d.js"></script>

-The bytes that the instructions are composed of are not contiguous - rather than a block of code, some code resides at the beginning and the end of the
+The bytes that the instructions are composed of are not contiguous - rather than consisting of a single stream of bytes, some code resides at the beginning and the end of the
 ELF header with data and `00` bytes in between; in addition to accounting for the output produced by `readelf` above, this may pose a challenge for correct disassembly.